subha279/Steganography/README.md

 3. Set a passcode for encryption.
 4. The encrypted image will be saved.

-### Decrypt a Message
-1. Run the script.
+### The Encryption and Decryption code is in the same file so it will decrypt at the same time
-2. Enter the correct passcode.
+1. Enter the correct passcode.
-3. If the password matches, the hidden message will be displayed.
+2. If the password matches, the hidden message will be displayed.

 ## Running the Script